Astley's Amphitheatre

 Astley's Amphitheatre was a performance venue in London opened by Philip Astley in 1773, considered the first modern circus ring.
 It was burned and rebuilt several times, and went through many owners and managers.
 Despite no trace of the theatre remaining today, a memorial plaque was unveiled in 1951 at its site at 225 Westminster Bridge Road.
+That wooden plaque, attached to a wall on the Thames Embankment, has long since disappeared.
+On 14 September 2018, on the initiative of Martin 'Zippo' Burton of Zippo's Circus, a commemorative 'paver' or flagstone was inaugurated in the garden of St Thomas's Hospital, a reminder that Astley's once stood on that spot.

 History

 The Amphitheatre opened in 1773.
 The structure was burned down in 1794, then rebuilt in less than seven months before being destroyed by fire again in 1803.
 The Amphitheatre was again rebuilt, this time in the style of rival Charles Hughes's Royal Circus with lavish decorations and reputedly the largest stage in London.
 With increasing prosperity and rebuilding after successive fires, it grew to become Astley's Royal Amphitheatre and this was the home of the circus.
 The location of the theatre was Westminster Bridge Road in Lambeth.

 The theatre continued to be popular long after Astley's death in 1814.
-His brother John succeeded him until he retired three years later, handing over to his partner Davis.
+His son John succeeded him, and hired Madame Saqui to perform on her tightrope.
+John retired three years later, handing over to his partner Davis.
 This led to a renaming from 'Astley's' to 'Davis's' Amphitheatre.
 William Batty (1801–1868), perhaps best known as the owner of Batty's Hippodrome, acquired Astley's from Andrew Ducrow (1793–1842) in 1841, after the building sustained its third fire, causing Ducrow to suffer a mental breakdown and die in early 1842.
 Batty rebuilt the Amphitheatre entirely on his own resources and ran Astley's until 1853.
 During his tenure, Pablo Fanque, the black circus equestrian and circus owner made his London debut at Astley's in 1847.
 William Cooke leased the building in 1853 and ran Astley's until 1860.

 In 1863 the Amphitheatre was turned into the Theatre Royal by Dion Boucicault, however it resulted in failure and left Boucicault heavily in debt.
 Edward Tyrrel Smith succeeded Boucicault and provided Adah Isaacs Menken with her first London appearance in Mazeppa to "overflowing houses".
 Its final owner was "Lord" George Sanger, who bought it for £11,000 in 1871 and ran it as Sanger's Amphitheatre for over 20 years.
 This theatre was demolished in 1893.